Tenato logo

 Here’s the thing: If you really are a competent, proven salesperson, you are in the best possible position to leap into any kind of business you want.

 Why?
 Because sales is almost the same as entrepreneurship – once you win the client, that creates a business in and of itself, even without an employer.
-If you have ownership of that client (as defined by the loyalty of that relationship to you first, not necessarily to the employer), you can take their needs to any vendor to have them fulfilled.
+If you have ownership of that client (as defined by the loyalty of their relationship to you, not necessarily to your employer), you can take their needs to any vendor to have them fulfilled.

-Note here that the converse of this is that employers should make sure salespeople do not have ownership of the client.
-But a poorly-behaving employer will likely not succeed in establishing this ownership.
+Note here that the converse of this is that employers should make sure salespeople do not have ownership of the client – hopefully not with just legal agreements – but by actually earning that relationship.
+But a poorly-behaving employer will likely not succeed in establishing this ownership, meaning the salesperson can take the clients in a new direction.

-So, if you’ve been doing sales already – you’ve been doing entrepreneurship in almost a more difficult way…because you have a business with only one supplier, your employer.
+So, if you’ve been doing sales already – you’ve been exercising entrepreneurship already – in almost a more difficult way…because you have a business with only one supplier, your employer.

 Getting into a Marketing Career with a Sales Skillset